CloudyUnity/High5ive/README.md

 - All member variables look like "m_varName".
 - Constant (final) variables use CONSTANT_SNAKE_CASE.
 - Non-constant but static/gloabl variables use "s_StaticCase".
 - Any classes that are acting as structs should have their identifier appended with "Type".
-See GameObjectClass.TransformType.
 - All classes should have their identifier appended with "Class".
 - All interfaces and interface methods should start with "I".
-- There should be no global variables if possible "Excluding the class instances created in Main".
+- There should be no global variables if possible (Excluding the class instances created in Main).
 - Keep stuff private whenever possible.
 The codebase should generally only talk in one direction.
 - Avoid using this.memberVar when possible
 - Keep all member variables at the top of the class/struct above functions
 - Store colours as ints, then when needed call `fill(color(m_colour))` as it seems to be unreliable if the `fill` call will work otherwise.

 ### Control Flow/Methods